[Home ] [Archive]

 2- Department of Nursing, School of Nursing and Midwifery, Ahvaz Jundishapur University of Medical Sciences, Ahvaz, Iran

-Abstract: (194 Views)
+Abstract: (1114 Views)

-Information & Methods: This research is a systematic review study that is limited to domestic and foreign studies from 1980 to 2022.
-The search was conducted using domestic and international electronic databases and search engines including Pubmed, Science Direct, CINAHL, ISC, Google Scholar, SCOPUS, Magiran and SID.
-The keywords were (Behavioral Systems Model OR Behavioral Systems Theory) AND (Johnson Nursing Model OR Johnson Nursing Theory) AND (Johnson Model) AND (Clinical OR Trial).Farsi and English keywords were used for searching.
+Information & Methods: This research is a systematic review study limited to domestic and foreign studies from 1980 to 2022.
+The search used domestic and international electronic databases and search engines, including Pubmed, Science Direct, CINAHL, ISC, Google Scholar, SCOPUS, Magiran, and SID.
+The keywords were (Behavioral Systems Model OR Behavioral Systems Theory) AND (Johnson Nursing Model OR Johnson Nursing Theory) AND (Johnson Model) AND (Clinical OR Trial).
+Farsi and English keywords were used for searching.

-Keywords: model, theory, Johnson’s Behavioral System Model, nursing
+Keywords: Model, Theory, Johnson’s Behavioral System Model, Nursing

-Full-Text [PDF 1412 kb] (726 Downloads)
+Full-Text [PDF 332 kb] (3509 Downloads)

 Article Type: Systematic Review/Meta Analysis | Subject: Epidemiology